 There are lots of different types of scales in music.
-Most of the ones that you’re probably familiar with have seven notes, others have five, some even have twelve.
-There is also a type of scale that has six notes and all of them are a tone apart called a whole tone scale.
+Most of the ones that you’re probably familiar with have seven notes, others have five, and some even have twelve.
+There is also a type of scale that has six notes, and all of them are a tone apart, called a whole tone scale.

-In this post we’re going to look at the very unique scale that has only six notes – the whole tone scale.
+In this post, we’re going to look at the unique scale that has only six notes – the whole tone scale.

 A whole tone scale (sometimes known as the symmetrical scale) is a hexatonic scale which means that it uses only six notes.

 It’s made up entirely of whole step intervals (tones).
 It’s the complete opposite of a chromatic scale – which is made up entirely of half step intervals (semitones).